Blue Bombers Dominate Lions 50-14 in Battle of West Division's Best

 Sergio Castillo was good on field goals from 37, 16 and 23 yards.
 He made five of his six convert attempts, with one hitting an upright.

-B.C. linebacker Bo Lokombo took a fumble recovery 30 yards for a touchdown.
+B.C. linebacker Bo Lokombo took a fumble recovery 30 yards for a touchdown 5:29 into the fourth.
 A two-point convert failed.

 Sean Whyte booted field goals from 16 and 47 yards for the Lions.
 Punter Stefan Flintoft had a pair of punt singles.